DaliaAbdelghani/reading-notes/class-02.md

 - Logical operators allow you to combine more than one set of comparison operators.

 - `if ... else` statements allow you to run one set of code if a condition is true, and another if it is false.

         ![](https://cdn.javascripttutorial.net/wp-content/uploads/2016/08/JavaScript-if-statement.png)

+# Writing a Git Commit Message:

-The seven rules of a great Git commit message by CHRIS BEAMS at https://chris.beams.io/posts/git-commit/:
+The seven rules of a great Git commit message by ***CHRIS BEAMS at https://chris.beams.io/posts/git-commit/***:

-1.Separate subject from body with a blank line
+  1. Separate subject from body with a blank line
-2.Limit the subject line to 50 characters
+  2. Limit the subject line to 50 characters
-3.Capitalize the subject line
+  3. Capitalize the subject line
-4.Do not end the subject line with a period
+  4. Do not end the subject line with a period
-5.Use the imperative mood in the subject line
+  5. Use the imperative mood in the subject line
-6.Wrap the body at 72 characters
+  6. Wrap the body at 72 characters
-7.Use the body to explain what and why vs. how
+  7. Use the body to explain what and why vs. how